 The performances may be read, or performed by memory, with the understanding that a recited performance may improve a performer’s score.
 Each participant will be judged on the following categories:

 Three guest judges will rate the participant’s performance on a scale of 1-5 with the highest scores indicating the winner.
 In the event of a tie, the student with the highest Overall Performance score wins.
 When registering each participant will need to provide a release from their parents, legal guardian, or by their own hand if they are over 18.
 The competition may be made available for viewing to registered guests over Zoom or other online outlets.
 Cash prizes for 1st, 2nd and 3rd place winners of $50.00, $30.00 and $20.00 will be presented.

 An online webinar will be made available to all participants giving tips and guidelines for preparing their performance.
-John Berry will present the webinar, allowing time at the end for questions.
+The 2021 presenter is TBA.
+In 2020, John Berry presented the webinar, allowing time at the end for questions.
 At least one other adult will be present for the webinar.
 Private practice sessions will be available with Mr. Berry, and at least one other of the sponsoring adults.